Elwinmage/ha-reef-maintenance-component/README.md

 ## Development

-`scripts/gen_translations.py` regenerates `strings.json` and the 8 locale
-files from a single source table — 800+ strings composed from one wording per task per language.
-Run it after touching the task library, and commit the result.
+`scripts/gen_readme.py` regenerates this page and its seven translations, and `scripts/gen_translations.py` regenerates `strings.json` and the 8 locale files from a single source table — 800+ strings composed from one wording per task per language.
+Run them after touching the task library, and commit the result.

 ### Tests